onoja123/Onoja123/README.md

 ## 🌱 Projects:
 - I'm currenly building something called WeYelp(its going to be a platform that will provides help for people in need of anything thinkable).
--  I'm also building a community to help developers and designers in Africa to connect, contribute and make Africa great.
 ## Get in touch
 - Twitter: https://twitter.com/okpe_onoja
 - Instagram: https://instagram.com/iam_the_code